 It seems like everyone is having trouble sleeping these days, which is a problem, because if there is one basic thing we can all do to improve energy and focus throughout the day, it’s get good sleep at night.
-For me, there is no doubt that I am a happier and more productive person when I get my full 8 hours, and it turns out this has little to do with vanity.
+For me, there is no doubt that I am a happier and more productive person when I get my full 8 hours.

 Modern medicine is learning that lack of sleep, which the CDC defines as less than 7 hours a night for adults over 18, is at least partially to blame for a host of chronic health issues, such as increased risk for certain kinds of cancer as well as hypertension.
 John’s Hopkins researcher Patrick Finan even claims that poor sleep can increase the risk for heart disease and suppress the satiety hormone ghrelin, which is the signal to the body that it’s had enough food.